Thank you for visiting my personal website, which has information about my writing, activism and photography.

 More recently, after my daughter’s experience at Whipps Cross Hospital, where I confronted Boris Johnson about her treatment and the state of the NHS, I set up Rebuild Our Health Service to fight for the funding needed for new buildings and equipment that the NHS desperately needs.

 I love writing about political issues.
-I have written about the NHS for The Guardian, about Aung San Suu Kyi and the Rohingya crisis for the Huffinton Post, about Brexit for Left Foot Forward and Labour for a Socialist Europe and for LabourList about lots of different subjects.
+I have written about the NHS for The Guardian, The Mirror and inews, about the Rohingya crisis for the Huffinton Post, about Brexit for Left Foot Forward and Labour for a Socialist Europe and for LabourList about lots of different subjects.